kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Features and Ethics

-Proxy variables hide bias.
+Proxy variables hide bias
-Correlation mimics causation.
+Correlation mimics causation
 Design choices matter

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.